-Upon admission to NJIT, you will be instructed to claim your own University Computing Identification (UCID) account at http://ist.njit.edu/ucid - a login username and password.
-Your UCID is the single university-wide identifier that you will need in order to access most of the computing services on and off campus.
+Upon admission to NJIT, you will be instructed to claim your own University Computing Identification (UCID) Your UCID is the single university-wide identifier that you will need in order to access most of the computing services on and off campus.

 When you create your UCID, you are automatically assigned a UCID email account.
-Webmail by GoogleTM is the email system affiliated with your UCID account and is the default system for NJIT students.
+Webmail by Google[TM] is the email system affiliated with your UCID account and is the default system for NJIT students.
 All SFAS communications are sent to this account, so it is very important that you create your UCID as soon as possible and that you check your email often.